cavaliba/cmt_monitor/docs/docs/check_urls.md

 	url:
 	    www.cavaliba.com:
 			url               : https://www.cavaliba.com/
-			[pattern]         : "Cavaliba" ; DEFAULT = ""
 			[allow_redirects] : yes ; default = no
 			[ssl_verify]      : yes ; default = no
 			[host]            : optionnal hostname header (Host: xxx) ; default to None [timeout]         : float (sec) ; default = 4 ; e.g. : 5.2
 			[http_proxy]      : http://[login[:pass]@proxyhost:port  ; use noenv value to skip os/env
 			[https_proxy]     : https://[login[:pass]]@proxyhost:port  ; default to http_proxy
+			[username]        : login to be provided to basic/digest auth by remote webserver [password]        : password to be provided to basic/digest auth by remote webserver [http_code]       : expected code ; default 200 [pattern]         : pattern expected in response (default none) [pattern_reject]  : pattern to NOT find in response (default none)

 pattern:

+	default: non
+    a string / regexp (python re.) which MUST be present in the response body

+pattern_reject:

+	new: 2.0
+	default: none
-    the string to be searched in the response body
+    a string / regexp (python re.) which MUST NOT be present in the response body useful to check for no error message in a status page

 allow_redirects:

-    CMT will follow redirects
+    CMT will follow HTTP redirects

 ssl_verify: